jknaresh/django_generic_api/README.md

 ## Forgot Password API

-- Send a request to Captcha API to get "captcha_key" and "captcha_url".
+- Send a request to Captcha API to get "captcha_key" and "captcha_url" in "data".
 - The captcha_url is an image containing a value.
 Extract this value and send it as captcha_value in the forgot password API.
 - This API enables users to initiate the password recovery process.